-Capital expenditure during the year amounted to SEK 0m (10).
+Capital expenditure during the year amounted to SEK 1m (0).
 In the previous year the society updated and modernised most of the central systems in its operations.
-No investments were made during the year.
 The insurance administration system is depreciated over 10 years, other investments over 3-5 years.